nodejs/node/COLLABORATOR_GUIDE.md

 PR must be put onto the TSC meeting agenda.
 If multiple TSC members approve (`LGTM`) the PR and no Collaborators oppose the PR, it should be landed.
-Where there is disagreement among TSC members or objections from one or more Collaborators, `semver-major` pull requests should be put on the TSC meeting agenda.
+Where there is disagreement among TSC members or objections from one or more Collaborators, `semver-major` pull requests may be put on the TSC meeting agenda.

 #### Helpful resources